firdaushussin03/ecommerce-olist-analysis/README.md

 6. Run `01_data_checking.sql`.
 Review and execute `modify_database.sql` on the fresh imported schema, then create `cleaned_orders` with `02_cleaned_orders_view.sql`.
 The schema script changes tables and is not designed for repeated execution.
 Keep `olist_project` selected for scripts without their own `USE` statement.

 7. Run the analytical SQL files `03` through `07`.
-Before running the current delivery script, correct its two undefined `o` aliases as described in `PUBLISH_CHECKLIST.md`.
+Review the validation notes below before interpreting seller/category review results.

 8. Open `python/eda_olist.ipynb`, configure its local database connection, and run cells in order.
 The notebook reads its tables and the analytical view from MySQL.

-9. Open the PBIX in Power BI Desktop.
+9. Download the PBIX from this repository's Releases section once a dashboard release has been published, then open it in Power BI Desktop.
 Configure its MySQL data-source settings and credentials for the local database before refreshing.
 Recheck measures and filter behavior after refresh.

 ## Validation status and limitations